 Recently, I took a look at some of the fraudulent activity surfacing directly related to the virus.
 Initially, these were some of the top scams that were uncovered.
 However, it is normal for certain scams to fade away and others take their place, depending on the success of the fraudulent activity.
 I would still watch out for these.

 - Fake Red Cross members going door-to-door.
 Do your homework ahead of time and check those websites to see if this is consistent with their policies.
-Chances are they are not.
+Chances are it’s not.